 - Cooked white rice, for serving

 - Heat oil in caldero or large pot.
-Meanwhile, season chicken with 1 tablespoon adobo, 1 teaspoon garlic powder, 1 teaspoon salt and 1/8 teaspoon black pepper.
+Meanwhile, season chicken with adobo, garlic powder, salt, pepper and oregano.
 Brown chicken on all sides, then remove from pan.

-- Add chicken back to pot, lower heat, cover and simmer until cooked through, about 30-45 minutes.
+- Add chicken back to pot and lower heat.
+Cover and simmer until cooked through, about 30-45 minutes.
 Serve over white rice.